Simulation of a generalized asset exchange model with investment and income mechanisms: The Model

 \end{enumerate} The wealth is scaled at the end of each unit of time so that the total wealth remains constant.
 The rescaling crudely models the effect of inflation so that we measure wealth in constant dollars.

 Note that the (average) increase in wealth due to investment is assigned according to Eq.~\eqref{invest} and then the same amount is distributed according to Eq.~\eqref{distributionofgrowth}.
 This distribution models the fact that investment does not just increase the wealth of individual investors, but also leads to gains for the economy as a whole.
 We discuss in Sec.~\ref{sec:Unonzero} the effects of distributing only a fraction of the increase in wealth.
 As in the GED model, this distribution is equivalent to first order in $\mu$ to distributing the revenue from a flat tax at a fixed rate $\mu$.
-In Boghosian's model of taxation~\cite{boghos} the revenue from a tax at a fixed rate is distributed equally to all agents, which would be equivalent to setting $\lambda = 0$ in the \gedi\ and the GED model.
+In Ref.~\onlinecite{boghos} the revenue from a tax at a fixed rate is distributed equally to all agents, which is equivalent to setting $\lambda = 0$ in the \gedi\ and the GED model.